Improving Outcomes For Clients With Temporomandibular Disorders

 The management of temporomandibular disorders (TMD) has now evolved from the realm of dentistry to include other healthcare professionals.
 This is because TMD is multi-causal.
 Therefore, a treatment approach involving various healthcare disciplines can and will improve the outcomes for the client.

 Some accepted contributing factors of TMD include stress, malocclusions, poor posture, myofascial pain syndrome and chronic pain.

 There are areas which physiotherapy can assist in improving treatment outcomes for your clients:

 1. Poor posture

-There is a strong correlation between poor posture and TMD and almost all TMD sufferers will complain of neck pain.It has been theorized that a forward head posture increases stress over the posterior structures of the cervical spine which then creates muscle tensions in the masticatory muscles.
-These muscles can refer pain to the TMJ area and also lead to the development of dysfunction in the TMJ.
+There is a strong correlation between poor posture and temporomandibular disorders (TMD).
+Almost all TMD sufferers will complain of neck pain.It has been theorized that a forward head posture increases stress over the posterior structures of the cervical spine.
+This then creates muscle tensions in the masticatory muscles.
+These muscles can refer pain to the temporomandibular joints (TMJ) area, and also lead to the development of dysfunction in the TMJ.
 In addition, the forward head posture position itself can alter the position of the TMJ.

-Physiotherapists can improve posture by
+Physiotherapists can improve posture by:

-- Improve client’s office ergonomics
+- Improving client’s office ergonomics

 2. Myofascial pain syndrome

 Majority of temporomandibular disorders (TMD) sufferers will have been diagnosed with myofascial pain syndrome.
 This is not surprising as prolonged poor posture can lead to the wrong muscles being constantly activated like the upper trapezius and the sternocledoidmastoid.
 This can result in the development of trigger points in such muscles.